Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC6737896/

-• Population: Preclinical + clinical data.
+• Population: Preclinical and clinical studies.

-• Intervention: 630–830 nm PPE across devices.
+• Intervention: PPE between 630–830 nm in various devices.

-• Mitochondrial stimulation of follicles
+• Stimulation of mitochondria in hair follicles

-• Type: Review.
+• Study type: Review.

 3. Lodewijckx J, et al. HAIRLASER trial — PBM to accelerate hair regrowth after chemotherapy (2023)